 (Note: You might want to lightly dust morsels with a small amount of flour before putting in batter.
 If you mix the morsels in the batter before putting it in the pan, they will all sink to the bottom and stick on the pan.
 You can poke some of the morsels down, but not too much.)

 Bake 350 degrees for 50 minutes to an 1 hour depending on how dark your bundt pan are, how hot your oven tends.
+If the top starts over browning, put a piece of tin foil over it.
 Test for doneness with a toothpick.

 After cooling for 10 minutes, put a plate on top of the bundt pan, and carefully turn it over.
 The cake should fall right out if you greased the pan properly, and didn’t put the morsels too close to the edge of the pan.